-After 6 years of traveling the world, the most common question I get is: “how do you make money traveling?” or “how do you fund your travels?”
+After 6 years of traveling the world, the most common question I get is: “how do you make money traveling?” or “how do you get paid to travel?”
 Well here’s my answer.

-I realize now that I haven’t explained that part to you very well yet.
 How exactly do I make money?
 How do I fund my travels?
-Who pays me to travel the world?
+Do I have sponsors?
+Who is paying me to travel the world?

-To fund my travel lifestyle, I make money a few different ways.
+To fund my long-term travel lifestyle, I make money different ways.

-I thought if they could do it, so could I!
+I thought if they could travel like this, so could I!

 Saving Money To Travel

 I’d just finished paying off my car, so I decided to sell it.
 I canceled my car insurance, gym membership, and Netflix subscription.
-I purchased a used commuter bicycle, a rain poncho, and a bus pass.
+I purchased a used commuter bicycle, a rain poncho, and a bus pass to get around.

-These actions allowed me to save about $7000 over the course of a year.
+These simple (but boring) actions allowed me to save about $7000 over the course of a year.

 READ MORE: 33 Best Travel Jobs To Make Money